mdmvv/telegram_service_user_bot/README.md

 # Telegram User bot for service needs

-Telegram user bot, including a set of functions for the needs of the service
+Telegram user bot, including a set of functions for the needs of the service.

 Built using the `Pyrogram`, `PyMySQL` and `OpenAI`